joelbutcher/googleads/README.md

 ```

 ## Versioning
-Currently, we only support v6 of the client.
+Currently, we only support V9 of the Google Ads SDK.

 ## Changelog